 What should I do if the StairMaster hurts my knees?

 Lower the resistance and slow down, then focus on upright posture and full-foot steps.
-If pain persists or is sharp, stop and consider checking form with a coach or clinician.
+If pain persists or feels sharp, stop and check your form with a coach or clinician.